reynash02/quadruped-navigation/README.md

   angular velocity ~ 1.8 to 3.5
 3. Ensure the RMW middleware used is rmw_fastrtps_cpp.
 If not: export RMW_IMPLEMENTATION=rmw_fastrtps_cpp
+4. If map does not load automatically during localization, uncheck and check the Map in display to reload it.
+5. To use a preloaded map, choose map destination as go2_ws/src/db/rtabmap.db
+6. If you get a syncing error, ensure ```use_sim_time=true``` for all nodes

 ## Resources: